History of animation: 1950s: Shift from theatrical cartoons to limited animation in TV series for children

 Most theatrical cartoons had been produced for non-specific audiences.
 Dynamic action and gags with talking animals in clear drawing styles and bright colors were naturally appealing to young children, but the cartoons regularly contained violence and sexual innuendo and were often screened together with newsreels and feature films that were not for children.
+After the Paramount Decree broke up block booking practices in the United States, in the 1950s, animation production shifted from theatrical cartoons to television animation.
+Jason Mittell argues that during this time, this shift to television also unintentionally shifted popular understandings of animation.
+With the rise of the Saturday morning cartoon block, Mittell observes that by the end of the 1960s, animation transformed from "a mass-market genre with so-called 'kidult’ appeal [and] became marginalized into the kid-only Saturday morning periphery."
 On US television, cartoons were mainly programmed for children, in convenient time slots on weekend mornings, weekday afternoons, or early evenings.

 The scheduling constraints of the 1950s American TV animation process, and notable issues of resource management (higher quantity needed to be made in less time for a lower budget compared to theatrical animation), led to the development of various techniques now known as limited animation.
 The sparser type of animation which originally had been an artistic choice of style for UPA was embraced as a means to cut back production time and costs.
 Full-frame animation ("on ones") became rare in the United States, outside its use for a decreasing amount of theatrical productions.
 Chuck Jones coined the term "illustrated radio" to refer to the shoddy style of most television cartoons that depended more on their soundtracks than visuals.
-Some producers also found that limited animation looked better than lavish styles on the small black-and-white TV screens of the time.
+Some producers also found that limited animation looked better than the fully animated styles on the small black-and-white TV screens of the time.